henry232323/elixirc/README.md

  - Nick:      The nick that will be used
  - Name:      The name that will be used
  - Pass:      The password that will be used with SASL/NickServ

+# Handle Commands
+  handle_command/3 will be called with every message sent from the server.
+As shown in the above examples it will be called first with an atom representing the command (usually in all caps in the message as the first argument, or if a numeric command is preceded by a prefix) then a list of its arguments, and finally the current state as defined above.

+# Handle Event
+  handle_event/3 will be called with every action on the part of the client and certain other events.
+It operates in the same fashion as handle_command/3 with the first argument being the event, the second being a tuple of its arguments and the third being the state.
+Valid events include:
+    - :socket_closed    {reason}    The socket was closed for some reason
+    - :close            {}          The client/socket have been closed by user
+    - :send             {message}   A message has been sent to the server